Police make arrests after briefly storming protest at Hong Kong university

 The city's Education Bureau announced that classes at all schools will remain suspended on Monday.
 Since Thursday, classes at kindergartens, primary and secondary schools as well as special schools have been suspended for their safety,

-In addition, the Social Welfare Department advised people not to take their children to child care and after-school care programs Monday.
-Also people are advised not to go to elderly and rehabilitation centers.
+In addition, the Social Welfare Department advised people not to take their children to childcare and after-school care programs on Monday.
+Also, people are advised not to go to elderly and rehabilitation centers.